Deep Dive Post-Mortem

 β–Ό

-We switched the registry target to the external proxy domain and forced strict layer hash validation.
+We switched the registry target to the external, reliably resolvable domain and set imagePullPolicy: Always to force strict layer validation on every deploy.

 # k8s.yaml